 Here you will specify the type of event you would like to host.
 We recommend using Social Webinar for all your events!

-The system defaults to Audio Only.
-If you would like to use Social Webinar or Screenshare, please make your selection before you share the registration link with your participants.
+The system defaults to Social Webinar.
+If you would like to use Audio Only or Screenshare, please make your selection before you share the registration link with your participants.

 Other Options for Further Enhancing Your Conference

 If you opt to make your event “public”, MaestroConference will display a list of public available events on our website, which will help you get the word out about your work!